Jonathan Capehart: Background

-Capehart grew up in Hazlet, New Jersey, and Newark, New Jersey, and attended Saint Benedict's Preparatory School.
-He received a BA in political science from Carleton College.
+Born July 2, 1967, Capehart grew up in Hazlet, New Jersey, the only child of Margaret Capehart.
+His father died when he was young.
+At age 16, his family moved to nearby Newark, New Jersey, after his mother remarried; and he attended Saint Benedict's Preparatory School.
+He received a Bachelor of Arts (B.A.) academic degree majoring in political science from Carleton College.

 Career

 Before his work with The Washington Post and MSNBC, Capehart was a researcher for NBC's The Today Show.
 He worked for the New York Daily News, serving as a member of its editorial board from 1993 to 2000.
 At the time of his hiring, Capehart was the youngest-ever member of the newspaper's editorial board.
 He left the Daily News in 2000 to work at Bloomberg News.
 Capehart advised and wrote speeches for Michael Bloomberg during his 2001 run for New York City mayor.
 He returned to the New York Daily News in 2002, serving as deputy editor of the editorial page until 2004.
 Capehart joined the global public relations company Hill & Knowlton in December 2004 as a Senior Vice President and senior counselor of public affairs.